Hesitation and Tolerance in Recommender Systems: Related Work

 \section{Related Work}

-Our research is related to user behavior modeling and optimization objectives in recommender systems.
+Research in user behavior modeling and optimization objectives in recommender systems exist in both RecSys and SIGCHI communities.
 User behaviors, such as clicks, views, and purchases, serve as essential data for the recommender system to predict user preferences and satisfaction.
 Leveraging user behaviors, various optimization objectives have been proposed, \ie predictions of click-through rate, click conversion rate, dwell time, and even long-term outcomes such as user retention.
-In this section, we briefly discuss existing research related to user behavior modeling and optimization objectives in recommender systems.
+In the meantime, prior work have examined how users understand, experience, and adapt to recommender systems, focusing less on algorithmic optimization and more on users' mental models, agency, and the social and psychological consequences of interacting with algorithmic recommendations.
+In this section, we discuss existing work related to user behavior modeling in both RecSys and SIGCHI research, as well as optimization objectives in recommender systems (RecSys)